 Take a look at our 5-step approach to switching broadband provider for further information.

 Which broadband Internet provider in the UK is the best?

 Though standard ADSL copper broadband with average download speeds of 10Mbps are available to most parts of the UK (97%), faster fibre optic broadband, with types such as 'Superfast Broadband', 'Ultrafast Broadband', and 'Full Fibre' or 'Gigabit capable' Broadband provide a far better experience and can offer average speeds ranging from 36Mbps to 1Gbps (1 Gigabit per second).
-Superfast Broadband with average fibre speeds of at least 30Mbps are now available to 95% of UK homes, while around 70% of UK homes can access Ultrafast/Gigabit Broadband average speeds of 1Gbps - which is mainly due to the Virgin Media network.
+Superfast Broadband with average fibre speeds of at least 30Mbps are now available to 97% of UK homes, while around 78% of UK homes can access Ultrafast/Gigabit Broadband average speeds of 1Gbps - which is mainly due to the Virgin Media network.
 To find out which provider is best suited for you, go ahead and check availability in your area with our fibre broadband checker and bear in mind that other top broadband providers like Sky, Plusnet and TalkTalk use the BT Openreach fibre optic network for their own fibre services.
 Ultrafast and Full-Fibre broadband networks with speeds capable of 1 gigabits per second (1Gbps) are being rolled out in areas across the country by the likes of Virgin Media, Openreach (used by the likes of BT, Sky, TalkTalk, Vodafone, Plusnet & others), CityFibre (used by Vodafone, TalkTalk and others), Gigaclear and Hyperoptic.
+Full Fibre currently reaches around 60% of UK homes.
 Check out our fibre broadband guide for further information or our article on the BT fibre checker tool.